The Best Homemade Peach Brandy Recipe

 Before you start

 Before you start, make sure you have a stone crock or a few large glass or stoneware bowls.
+Containers should be washed well with hot, soapy water and rinsed well.
 You can use plastic wrap to cover them.
-While the brandy is in the fermentation process, it’s a good idea to place the containers on trays in case it overflows.
-I learned this the hard way and had to clean up a sticky floor when my crock of brandy bubbled over during fermentation.
+During the fermentation process, it’s a good idea to place the containers on trays in case your mixture overflows.
+I learned this the hard way and had to clean up a sticky floor when my crock bubbled over during fermentation.

 Peaches can be peeled if you wish, but leaving the skins on gives the brandy a pretty pink blush that is very attractive if you bottle it in clear glass.